Passeriformes / Turdidae / Turdus

 Behavior & Ecology

-The song consists of sweet, mellow, and melodious phrases spanning 3 to 8 notes.
-Diet includes insects, molluscs, and berries, with foraging primarily conducted on the ground but occasionally in fruit trees.
-Breeding season varies by region: April to July in India, April to June in Myanmar, and May to June in China.
+Call is described as sweet, mellow, and melodious, with musical phrases spanning 3–8 notes.
+Diet consists of insects, molluscs, and berries, primarily gathered from the ground but occasionally from fruit trees.
+Breeding seasons vary by location: April to July in India, April to June in Myanmar, and May to June in China.

 Conservation